praveenkanajam/devops/Shell-Scripting/readme.md

         1) Backslash (\) -- to disable to special characers, But it is difficult to apply for every character.
         2) Single Quotes ('') -- It will completely disable the special charactes.
         3) Double Quotes (" ")-- It will treat only Dollar ($) and Command Quotes(``) as special character.
+        Again if you want to disable the special character we need to use \$  \`.
         ---------------------------------------------------------------
         1) BackSlach(\) --- it will escape the special character.